 After graduating from Sheridan High School in 1980, I went to Sheridan College for two years and received an AA degree in music.
 I then transferred to Rocky Mountain College in Billings, Montana, where I received a BA in music two and a half years later.
 After that, I studied music therapy at Montana State University in Billings for two years, but I received no degree.
 I then completed a six-month internship at a nursing home in Fargo, North Dakota and returned to Sheridan in 1988.

 About six months later, I started working as an activities assistant at a nursing home.
 I worked there for fifteen years.
 During that time, I also volunteered at other facilities that served senior citizens in the Sheridan area.
 I facilitated a support group for the visually impaired, taught Braille, and served on the advisory board to a trust fund that allowed visually impaired people and the agencies that served them to purchase adaptive equipment and services.
 I also joined the YMCA and a women's singing group.
 In 2005 when I married my husband Bill, I quit my job and other volunteer obligations so I could write full time.

-My work has appeared in various journals and anthologies including Emerging Voices, Wyoming Fence Lines, Voicings from the High Country, and The Braille Forum.
+My work has appeared in various publications including The Weekly Avocet and Magnets and Ladders.
 A romance novel, We Shall Overcome, was published in July of 2007 by iUniverse.
 A poetry collection, How to Build a Better Mousetrap: Recollections and Reflections of a Family Caregiver, was published in December of 2011, also by iUniverse.
 In August of 2014, my third book, That’s Life: New and Selected Poems was published by Finishing Line Press.
 A memoir, My Ideal Partner: How I Met, Married, and Cared for the Man I Loved Despite Debilitating Odds was published by DLD Books in August of 2016.